DeepTrace: Learning to Optimize Contact Tracing in Epidemic Networks with Graph Neural Networks: Digital Contact Tracing by BFS and DFS

-The above theorem shows that if we apply the DFS tracing strategy to construct the contact tracing network, each node in the epidemic network $G_N$ must not be re-detected as the superspreader more than $\log_2(N)$ times as the contact tracing network grows.
-Furthermore, from the above three observations, we can deduce that more than half of those consecutive pairs in $S$ are type one, i.e., the estimated superspreader will remain the same most of the time.

-Now we discuss the performance of DFS and BFS tracing strategies.
-To quantify the performance, we introduce two measurements.
-The first one is the average error, which is defined by
+Theorem \ref{thm:DFS_main} implies that when using the DFS tracing strategy to build the contact tracing network, each node in the epidemic network $\mathbb{G}_N$ should not be identified as the superspreader more than $\log_2(N)$ times as the contact tracing network expands iteratively.
+Next, let us compare the performance of both the DFS and BFS contact tracing strategies using two quantifiable metrics (that can be readily measured once the ground truth is given).
+The first metric is the average error, which is defined by